Esoterical/voron_canbus/mainboard_flashing.md

 Press Q to quit the menu (it will ask to save, choose yes).

 Compile the firmware with `make`.
-You will now have a katapult.bin at in your ~/katapult/out/katapult.bin.
+You will now have a katapult.bin at ~/katapult/out/katapult.bin.

 To flash, connect your mainboard to the Pi via USB then put the mainboard into DFU mode (your mainboard user manual should have instructions on doing this).
 To confirm it's in DFU mode you can run the command `lsusb` and look for an entry of "STMicroelectronics STM Device in DFU mode"